Understanding Viability Gap Funding

 Lack of finance is the main limitation in the infrastructural sector in India.
 The Government recognizes that infrastructure requires a significant investment that the public cannot finance alone.
-Also, it cannot be financially viable because of long capital investment requirements, long gestation period, and small revenue flows in the future.
-For this purpose, the Government decided to implement a new scheme named-“Viability Gap Funding” (VGF), formed in 2004, administered by the Ministry of Finance (Nirmala Seetharaman).
-It aims to complete the infrastructure projects successfully that are economically justified but fall short of financial unviable.
-A Plan Scheme had designed for this fund, and the budget amount is made on a year-to-year basis.
+Therefore, in other words, it cannot be financially viable because of long capital investment requirements, long gestation period, and small revenue flow in the future.
+Most importantly, the Government decided to implement a new scheme named-“Viability Gap Funding” (VGF), formed in 2004, and administered by the Ministry of Finance (Nirmala Seetharaman).
+In other words, It aims to complete the infrastructure projects successfully that are economically justified but fall short of financially unviable.
+On a year-to-year basis, Plan Scheme had designed for this fund, and the budget is allocated.

-Further, the revamped scheme becomes operative within one month of Cabinet Approval, financed from budgetary support of the Ministry of Finance.
-A total outlay of 8,100 crores for investment was predicted, out of which 6,000 crores was set apart for PPP projects in the economic infrastructure division and the remaining 2,100 crores for social infrastructure projects.
-In short, the VGF scheme is a one-time or deferred grant to support infrastructure projects that comes under Public-Private Partnerships (PPP).
+Further, the revamped scheme becomes operative within one month of Cabinet Approval, financed by budgetary support of the Ministry of Finance.
+A total outlay of 8,100 crores for investment was predicted, out of which 6,000 crores were set apart for PPP projects in the economic infrastructure division and the remaining 2,100 crores for social infrastructure projects.
+In short, the Viability Gap Funding scheme is a one-time or deferred grant to support infrastructure projects that comes under Public-Private Partnerships (PPP).

 - Health and education development.